Many or all companies we feature compensate us. Compensation and editorial

 How to repay student loans as a parent

-Parents have a variety of repayment options with the federal Parent PLUS Loan and private parent student loans.
+Parents have various repayment options with the federal Parent PLUS Loan and private parent student loans.
 Your lender may let you defer payments while your child is in school, but that might not be the best option for your financial situation.

 Here’s a quick look at the differences between in-school repayment and deferred to help you decide: